 ELMP also includes provisions for allowing offline Fast-Start Resources to set price under shortage conditions.
-Shortages include transmission violations and operating reserves shortages.
+Shortages include transmission violations and operating reserve shortages.
 Prior to the implementation of ELMP, offline units could not set prices because UDS only optimizes the schedules from online resources.

 When an operating reserve shortage or a transmission violation occurs, the ELMP software may set prices based on the hypothetical commitment of an offline unit that MISO could utilize to address the shortage.
-This is only efficient when the offline resource is: a) feasible (can be
+This is only efficient when the offline resource is: a) feasible (can be started quickly enough to help), and b) economic for addressing the shortage.
+When units that are either not feasible or not economic to start set prices, the prices will be inefficiently low.

-When committing an offline unit is feasible and is the economic action to take during a transmission violation or operating reserves shortage, we expect that the unit will be started by MISO.
+When committing an offline unit is feasible and is the economic action to take during a transmission violation or operating reserve shortage, we expect that the unit will be started by MISO.
 When resources are not started, we infer that the operators did not believe the unit could be online in time to help resolve the shortage and/or that the operator did not expect that the unit would be economic to operate for the remainder of its minimum runtime.
-Therefore, Figure A49 summarizes whether the offline units that set prices in 2018 were a) economic, b) started by MISO, and c) both started and economic.
+Therefore, Figure A43 summarizes whether the offline units that set prices in 2019 were a) economic, b) started by MISO, and c) both started and economic.
 The maroon bar on the right in the figure indicates whether the resources actually resolved a transmission violation.
 The figure shows operating reserve shortages in the left panel and transmission violations in the right panel.

-Figure A49: Evaluation of Offline Units Setting Prices 2018
+Figure A43: Evaluation of Offline Units Setting Prices

 To determine whether the units were economic (green bar), we compared the real-time market revenues the unit would have received to their total dispatch costs.
 The total costs included startup and no-load costs for the units' minimum runtime, starting with the interval after the interval that they were committed.
 We identified the units that started (blue bar) by whether the UDS recognized the units as online in the three intervals following the recommended commitment intervals.
-If both of the conditions for economic commitments and MISO starts were met, we determined that the units were both started and economic (blue and green bar).
+If the conditions for economic commitments and MISO starts were met, we determined that the units were both started and economic (blue and green bar).

-We also determined whether the offline units setting prices in the ELMP cases for transmission violations were actually resolving the violations (maroon bar).
+We also determined whether the offline units setting prices in the ELMP cases for transmission violations actually resolved the violations (maroon bar).
 This is important because if an offline unit does not resolve the violation, it may alter the system-wide energy price inefficiently without significantly changing the congestion pricing associated with the violated constraint.